mserajnik/vmangos-deploy/README.md

 ### Database security

-The default database users with full access to all VMaNGOS data (`root` and the user named via `MARIADB_USER` environment variable) do not have any restrictions in place in regards to which IPs/hosts can connect.
-Therefore, you should __never__ expose your database to the public (whether through direct port access, a WAN-accessible phpMyAdmin instance, or any other means).
+It is not recommended to expose your database to the public (whether through direct port access, a WAN-accessible phpMyAdmin instance, or any other means).
 If you decide to do so, you will have to implement appropriate security measures.
 Please note that no further support or guidance regarding this will be provided here.

+> [!CAUTION]
+> The default database users with full access to all VMaNGOS data (`root` and
+> the user named via `MARIADB_USER` environment variable) do not have any
+> restrictions in place in regards to which IPs/hosts can connect.

 ## Maintainer